Totalisator Agency Board: History and development

-Originally having been run as state government agencies, most Australian TABs have been progressively privatised, beginning with Victoria in 1994 (becoming Tabcorp), and following with New South Wales in 1998 (becoming Tab Limited) and Queensland in 1999 (becoming TAB Queensland Limited, later UniTAB Limited when it merged with the South Australian TAB).
-Tabcorp and Tab Limited later merged in 2004, followed by UniTAB merging with lotteries operator Tattersall's (to become Tatts Group) in 2006.
+Originally having been run as state government agencies, most Australian TABs have been progressively privatised, beginning with Victoria in 1994 (becoming Tabcorp), and following with New South Wales in 1998 (becoming Tab Limited) and Queensland in 1999 (becoming TAB Queensland Limited).
+TAB Queensland later purchased the Northern Territory and South Australian TABs from their respective governments, becoming UniTAB Limited.

+Tabcorp and Tab Limited merged in 2004, followed by UniTAB merging with lotteries operator Tattersall's (to become Tatts Group) in 2006.
+Tatts Group later purchased TOTE Tasmania in 2011 while Tabcorp bought ACT TAB in 2014, both from their respective governments.
+This leaves the Western Australian TAB as the only remaining government-owned totalisator as of 2024.

-TABs in Queensland, South Australia, Northern Territory and Tasmania were re-branded as UBET in 2015, as part of a rebranding of the UniTAB division of Tatts Group - replacing both the TAB brand at retail outlets, and a TattsBet brand introduced online.
-UBET outlets were rebranded back to "TAB" in 2019, using the then-current Tabcorp style branding, in the wake of the merger of Tatts Group with Tabcorp.
+The online operations of TABs in Queensland, South Australia, Northern Territory and Tasmania were initially re-branded as TattsBet following the Tatts Group merger.
+A major further rebranding to UBET in 2015 saw the previous TAB brands replaced, including at venue level.
+Following the merger of Tatts Group with Tabcorp, UBET outlets were rebranded to the Tabcorp "TAB" branding in 2019.

-The Western Australia TAB was established in 1961 and is still state run, currently through state racing regulator Racing and Wagering Western Australia.
-WA TAB was rebranded TABtouch in 2013.
+The Western Australia TAB was established in 1961 and is still state run, currently through state racing regulator Racing & Wagering Western Australia.
+Although TAB agencies in WA are generally still branded "TAB", the overarching brand "TABtouch" was introduced in 2013 operations (replacing former online brands such as TAB Ozbet), to further distinguish from Tabcorp's brand.
+Attempts to privatise TABtouch have so far proven unsuccessful, the most recent attempt terminated in 2022.